 Barcelona is a very popular city to gain practical work experience through internships as well.
 Multiple companies are looking for university students or recent graduates, which is a chance to get you foot in the door and work your way to a full-time job.
 Companies tend to want to keep their talented interns as they've spent a lot of time tutoring them on their company's startegies.

 Even though many companies in Spain are still quite hierarchically structured, the start-up community, and modern work culture are widely present, especially in cities like Barcelona.
-The international companies based in Barcelona offer a vivid and friendly atmosphere where teamwork, initiative and interaction are much valued.
+The international companies based in Barcelona offer a vivid and friendly atmosphere where teamwork, initiative, and interaction are much valued.

 When it comes to dressing codes in an international business setting, most companies go for a semi-formal manner.
+Nevertheless, make sure to ask your interviewer beforehand just in case.

 Luckily for you, Barcelona has one of the best public transportation systems in Europe.
 There is a large variety of transportation methods to choose from: metro, train, bus, taxi, bicycle, car, scooter hire, and more.

 One thing is for sure - you’ll never struggle to get from A to B in Barcelona.
-Moreover, if you consider yourselft more athletics than average, keep in mind that this city is walkable and it is the best way to explore it and find some hidden gems!
+Moreover, if you consider yourselft more athletic than average, keep in mind that this city is walkable and it is the best way to explore it and find some hidden gems!

 There are lots of metro stations across Barcelona and there are usually some staff members, who are able to assist if you need any help with your ticket or to find out which route to take.